 Find a freestyle BMX sprocket with the right amount of teeth

-BMX Sprockets are required to create forward motion on a BMX bike.
-How much speed you can get, is determined by how many teeth you have on the front sprocket.
+BMX bike prockets are required to create forward motion on a BMX bicycle.
+How much speed you can get, is determined by how many teeth you have on the front bike sprocket.
 Larger front sprocket gives more speed, but requires more power to pedal.
 On a Freestyle BMX Bike the most common number of teeth on the front sprocket are between 25-28.

-On a Freestyle BMX the sprockets can be mounted with a bolt.
+On a Freestyle BMX the bike sprockets can be mounted with a bolt.
 This is known as a bolt-drive.
-Some sprockets are mounted on a spline-compatible crank.
-Sprockets mounted on a spline-compatible crank allows more torque than bolt-drive.
+Some BMX bicycle sprockets are mounted on a spline-compatible crank.
+BMX bike sprockets are mounted on a spline-compatible crank allows more torque than bolt-drive.
 The reason is that the spline gives about 48 contact points between the sprocket and the crank opposed to the one offered in a bolt-drive.

 A sprocket with 48 contact points might sound like the obvious choice, but a lot of Freestyle BMX riders prefer a bolt-drive mounted sprocket, since it actually gives the rider the ability to tighten the sprockets.